leangjia/blender_docs/manual/grease_pencil/modes/object/convert_to_geometry.rst

    :class: refbox

    :Mode:      Object Mode
-   :Menu:      :menuselection:`Object --> Convert to --> Path, BÃ©zier Curve, Polygon Curve`
+   :Menu:      :menuselection:`Object --> Convert to --> Path, Bézier Curve, Polygon Curve`

 In the 3D Viewport, sketches on the active layer can be converted to geometry, based on the current view settings, by transforming the points recorded when drawing (which make up the strokes) into 3D space.
 Currently, all points will be used, so it may be necessary to simplify or subdivide parts of the created geometry for standard use.
-Sketches can currently be converted into curves in object mode.
+Sketches can currently be converted into curves in Object Mode.

 Options